Astrophotography: Media

-Images are recorded on many types of media and imaging devices including single-lens reflex cameras, 35 mm film, digital single-lens reflex cameras, simple amateur-level, and professional-level commercially manufactured astronomical CCD and CMOS cameras, video cameras, and even off-the-shelf webcams used for Lucky imaging.
+Images are recorded on many types of media and imaging devices including single-lens reflex cameras, 35 mm film, 120 film, digital single-lens reflex cameras, simple amateur-level, and professional-level commercially manufactured astronomical CCD and CMOS cameras, video cameras, and even off-the-shelf webcams used for Lucky imaging.

 The conventional over-the-counter film has long been used for astrophotography.
 Film exposures range from seconds to over an hour.
 Commercially available color film stock is subject to reciprocity failure over long exposures, in which sensitivity to light of different wavelengths appears to drop off at different rates as the exposure time increases, leading to a color shift in the image and reduced sensitivity over all as a function of time.
 This is compensated for, or at least reduced, by cooling the film (see Cold camera photography).
 This can also be compensated for by using the same technique used in professional astronomy of taking photographs at different wavelengths that are then combined to create a correct color image.
 Since the film is much slower than digital sensors, tiny errors in tracking can be corrected without much noticeable effect on the final image.
 Film astrophotography is becoming less popular due to the lower ongoing costs, greater sensitivity, and the convenience of digital photography.

 Since the late 1990s amateurs have been following the professional observatories in the switch from film to digital CCDs for astronomical imaging.
 CCDs are more sensitive than film, allowing much shorter exposure times, and have a linear response to light.
 Images can be captured in many short exposures to create a synthetic long exposure.
 Digital cameras also have minimal or no moving parts and the ability to be operated remotely via an infrared remote or computer tethering, limiting vibration.
 Simple digital devices such as webcams can be modified to allow access to the focal plane and even (after the cutting of a few wires), for long exposure photography.
 Digital video cameras are also used.
 There are many techniques and pieces of commercially manufactured equipment for attaching digital single-lens reflex (DSLR) cameras and even basic point and shoot cameras to telescopes.
 Consumer-level digital cameras suffer from image noise over long exposures, so there are many techniques for cooling the camera, including cryogenic cooling.
 Astronomical equipment companies also now offer a wide range of purpose-built astronomical CCD cameras complete with hardware and processing software.
 Many commercially available DSLR cameras have the ability to take long time exposures combined with sequential (time-lapse) images allowing the photographer to create a motion picture of the night sky.
 CMOS cameras are increasingly replacing CCD cameras in the amateur sector.
+Modern CMOS sensors offer higher quantum efficiency, lower thermal and read noise and faster readout speeds than commercially available CCD sensors.